Columnea minor (Hook.) Hanst.

 Columnea bullata, Columnea elegans, Columnea major, Columnea martiana, Columnea teuscheri, Ortholoma clarum, Ortholoma minor, Ortholoma tropicale, Trichantha bullata, Trichantha clara, Trichantha elegans, Trichantha major, Trichantha minor, Trichantha teuscheri, Trichantha tropicalis

-Columnea minor is an exotic, dramatic, beautiful and hard-to-grow epiphytic flowering plant.
-This is a highly variable species characterized by thin, wiry, trailing stems up to 2 feet (60 cm) long and unusual flower with yellow face, purple tube and feathery red calyx.
+Columnea minor is a beautiful exotic epiphytic flowering plant.
+It is a highly variable species characterized by thin, wiry, trailing, up to 2 feet (60 cm) long stems and unusual flower with a yellow face, purple tube, and feathery red calyx.

 USDA hardiness zone 11a to 12b: from 40 °F (+4.4 °C) to 60 °F (15.6 °C).